Memories of a date palm tree:

-No. 11 – SALIN & DELICATE: SEA CRISTALS CAPTURED AT THE TIP OF THE PALM
+No. 11 – SALIN & DELICATE: SEA CRYSTALS CAPTURED AT THE TIP OF THE PALM

 Quite an unusual scent, yet somehow strangely familiar…

-Maestral wind kind of feeling flooded me after a first spray, I could almost feel tingling sensation of sea water drying on my forearms and legs after taking a long swim.
+Maestral wind kind of feeling flooded me after a first spray, I could almost feel the tingling sensation of seawater drying on my forearms and legs after taking a long swim.

-The initial notes make their sensational appearance in the opening: yes, here come the bright citruses, but these are spiced up with a peppery sensation and followed by just a hit of a lush yellow pear, a slight fruity note in this accord.
-This pear is soft, juicy and just a bit bitter.
-As it wears, I feel slight touch of green florals drifting across the fragrance, clean and bright.
-This lilly-of-the-valley is very delicate and light, somehow supporting saltiness of this composition, which I found rather strange.
+The initial notes make their sensational appearance in the opening: yes, here come the bright citruses, but these are spiced up with a peppery sensation and followed by just a hit of lush yellow pear, a slight fruity note in this accord.
+This pear is soft, juicy, and just a bit bitter.
+As it wears, I feel a slight touch of green florals drifting across the fragrance, clean and bright.
+This Lily-of-the-valley is very delicate and light, somehow supporting the saltiness of this composition, which I found rather strange.

 That citrusy-spicy-fruity-salty feeling slowly becomes tainted with warmer and dryer tones that wear all the way through the dry down.
 My beloved amber note provides a fine warm, golden glowing, very cozy feeling to it.